PanDAWMS/panda-docs/docs/source/client/pflow.rst

 Workflow descriptions can be error-prone.
 It is better to check workflow descriptions before submitting them.
 ``pflow`` has the ``--check`` option to verify the workflow description locally using ``cwl-runner'.
-First you need to install the cwltool package if it is missing.
+First you need to install the cwlref-runner package if it is missing.
 E.g.

-.. prompt:: bash
+.. prompt:: bash $ auto

+  $ cwl-runner
+  -bash: cwl-runner: command not found

-  python3 -m venv myenv
+  $ python3 -m venv myenv
-  source myenv/bin/activate
+  $ source myenv/bin/activate
-  pip install cwltool
+  $ pip install cwlref-runner

-Once cwltool and panda-client are set up, you just need to add the option when running ``plfow``.
+Once cwl-runner and panda-client are set up, you just need to add the --check option when running ``plfow``.
 For example,

 .. prompt:: bash

-  pflow --cwl simple_chain.cwl --yaml dummy.yaml --outDS user.<your_nickname>.blah
+  pflow --cwl test.cwl --yaml dummy.yaml --outDS user.<your_nickname>.blah --check

 which should give a message like